XiaotingChen/denopa/README.md

 >
 >   -i INPUT, --input INPUT
 >
-> ​						he input bam files.
+> ​                         The input bam files.
 The files should be sorted.
 This argument could be given multiple times for multiple input files.
 >
 >   -o OUTPUT, --output OUTPUT
 >
 > ​                         The directory where the output files will go to.
 It will be created if not exists (default .).
 >
 >   -b BUFFERSIZE, --bufferSize BUFFERSIZE
 >
 > ​                         Number of reads buffered in reading the bam file (default 1000000).
 >
 >   -s CHROMSKIP, --chromSkip CHROMSKIP
 >
 > ​                         Names of chromosomes skiped from the processing.
 Multiple values should be sepaated by ',' (default chrY,chrM).
 >
 >   -n NAME, --name NAME  The name of the project (default deNOPA).
 >
 >   -m MAXLEN, --maxLen MAXLEN
 >
 > ​                         The maximun fragment length in the input files (default 2000).
 >
 >   --proc PROC
 >
 > ​                         Number of processors used in the analysis (default 1).
 >
 >   -p PARER, --pARER PARER
 >
 > ​                         The p-value threshold used in determining the ATAC-seq reads enriched regions (ARERs, default 0.1).
 >
 >   -q QNFR, --qNFR QNFR
 >
 > ​                         The q-value threshold used in determining the nucleosome free regions (NFRs, default 0.1).
 >
 >   -r, --removeIntermediateFiles
 >
 > ​                         The intermediate files will be removed if this flag is set.